- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 - 5 Ways to Get College Credit for Work & Life Experience, GetEducated, Accessed October 2016, https://www.geteducated.com/cutting-online-university-cost/145-online-life-experience-degree

 Not every college applicant is fresh out of high school.
 Some people started college right away and then discovered the time wasn't right for them to pursue higher education.
-Others went to a community college first and are now ready to move on to a bachelor's degree program.
-Still others may have started a four-year college or university but now need to transfer to a school that's a better fit for them.
+Others went to a community college first and are ready to move on to a bachelor's degree program.
+Still others may have started a four-year college or university and need to transfer to a school that's a better fit for them.

 Do you fall into any of these groups?